Alberto-g123/essential-questions/Essential-questions.md

     ```
 15. How would you create your own function?
 16. What is a transaction?
+    1.
 17. What are the ACID properties of transatcions?
+    1. Atomic
+       1. All or none of the statements persist in the transaction
+    2. Consistent
+       1. constraints must be maintained so that the database is consistent before and after the transaction
+    3. Isolated
+       1. transactions occur independently without interference
+       2. trasactions can run in parallel and serial
+          1. parallel
+             1. multiple computations at the same time
+          2. serial
+             1. one at a time
+    4. Durable
+       1. failures in a transaction do not cause data corruption

 ## Spring
 1. What is Spring?